Few countries of the world can offer such array of unique and astounding attractions as Mexico. Below are listed some of most amazing ones.

 - UNAM Biblioteca Central – Ciudad de México.
 Large university library.
 Outside of the building is covered with the largest murals in the world, created by Juan O’Gorman of tiles in 1956.

 - Las Pozas – San Luis Potosí.
-Unique park in surrealist style, created by Edward James in early 1940ies - 1980ies.
+Unique park in surrealist style, created by Edward James in the early 1940s - 1980s.
 Park basically is very picturesque rainforest with numerous waterfalls and surrealist sculptures.

 List of described attractions by regions

 Mexico is divided into 31 states and 1 federal district.